-Map of serpentine areas of North America: botany.si.edu/projects/cpd/na/map5.htm.
+TOOLS: Map of serpentine areas of North America: http://botany.si.edu/projects/cpd/na/map5.htm.

-Increase Vulnerability: Highly dependent upon (i.e., more or less endemic to; > 85% of occurrences found on) a particular highly uncommon landscape or geological feature or derivative (e.g., soil, water chemistry).
-Examples: serpentine (broad and strict) endemic plants; plants of calcareous substrates where such substrates are uncommon (e.g., California, karst in the southeastern U.S.); plants restricted to one or a few specific rock strata; species more or less restricted to inland sand dunes or shale barrens; obligate cave-dwelling organisms; springsnails restricted to springs with high dissolved CO 2 ; fish species that require a highly uncommon substrate particle size, such as Colorado pikeminnows ( Ptychocheilus lucius ) that spawn only on rare cobble bars cleared of debris by seasonal high streamflows; many colonially nesting seabirds that are essentially restricted to predator-free islands for successful reproduction.
+Increase Vulnerability: Highly dependent upon (i.e., more or less endemic to, or > 85% of occurrences found on) a particular highly uncommon landscape or geological feature or derivative (e.g., soil, water chemistry).
+Examples: serpentine (broad and strict) endemic plants; plants of calcareous substrates where such substrates are uncommon; plants restricted to one or a few specific rock strata; species more or less restricted to inland sand dunes or shale barrens; obligate cavedwelling organisms; springsnails restricted to springs with high dissolved CO 2 ; fish species that require a highly uncommon substrate particle size for effective spawning; many colonially nesting seabirds that are essentially restricted to predator-free islands for successful reproduction.
 Somewhat Increase Vulnerability: Moderately dependent upon a particular uncommon landscape or geological feature or derivative, i.e., (1) an indicator of but not an endemic to (65-85% of occurrences found on) the types of features described under Increase, OR (2) more or less restricted to a landscape or geological feature or derivative that is not highly uncommon within the species' range, but is not one of the dominant types.
 Examples: as in Increase Vulnerability but with a lesser degree of dependence; species moderately restricted to active coastal sand dunes, cliffs, salt flats (including shorebirds that require sodic soils), inland waters within a particular salinity range, or nondominant rock types such as occasional igneous rock intrusions within a landscape mostly dominated by sedimentary and/or metamorphic rocks; species that inhabit multiple geological features each of which is uncommon; fish species that require a specific substrate particle size, if that of stream bottom type is not one of the dominant types within the species' range.
 Neutral: Having a clear preference for (> 85% of occurrences found on) a particular landscape or geological feature or derivative, but the feature/derivative is among the dominant types within the species' range; OR somewhat flexible in dependence upon geological features or derivatives (i.e., found on a subset of the dominant substrate/water chemistry types within its range); OR highly generalized relative to dependence upon geological features or derivatives; species is described as a generalist and/or occurrences have been documented on widely varied substrates or water chemistries.
-Examples: plants (e.g., red spruce) that are usually associated with acidic organic soils that are not uncommon within the range; many species whose habitat descriptions specify one pH category (acidic, neutral, or basic) and/or one soil particle size (e.g., rocky, sandy, or loamy) but that substrate type is not particularly uncommon within the species' range; species inhabiting multiple relatively widespread geological features; species with many occurrences associated with both acidic and basic soils or waters, or with both sandy and clay soils); species not strongly tied to any specific landscape or geological feature or derivative, such as common yarrow ( Achillea millefolium ), coyote ( Canis latrans ), and many other plants and animals.
+Examples: plants (e.g., red spruce) that are usually associated with acidic organic soils that are not uncommon within the range; many species whose habitat descriptions specify one pH category (acidic, neutral, or basic) and/or one soil particle size (e.g., rocky, sandy, or loamy) but that substrate type is not particularly uncommon within the species' range; species inhabiting multiple relatively widespread goological features; species with many occurrences associated with geological features; species with many occurrences associated with both acidic and basic soils or waters, or with both sandy and clay soils); species not strongly tied to any specific landscape or 3013), species not strongly fled to any specific landscape of geological feature or derivative, such as common yarrow (Achillea millefolium), coyote (Canis latrans), and many other plants and animals.